wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def with_center(x: int, y: int, size: Optional[int] = None) -> "coord"
 ```

-Create a Coord where (x, y) are treated as the visual center.
+Create a coord where (x, y) are treated as the visual center.

-The returned Coord will have its internal pixel `x, y` set so that
+The returned coord will have its internal pixel `x, y` set so that
 the tile's center is at the given coordinates.
 Grid column/row are
 calculated from the center position.